shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 - **OPENAI_API_KEY** set to the API key of the Azure OpenAI service

+#### Challenge

-Can you complete the rest of the steps to get the ai-service pod running?
+Based on what you have learned so far in this lab, can you complete the rest of the steps to get the ai-service pod running?

 > [!HINT]
 > You can put the environment variables in the Azure App Configuration store and sync them to the Kubernetes ConfigMap.
 You can then update the ai-service deployment to use the ConfigMap for the environment variables.